EASTON EMS WILL BE OFFERING TWO ACCELERATED SUMMER PROGRAMS FOR THE FIRST TIME!

 Requirements for EMT

-- Must be 16 by the last day of class.
+- Must be 16 by the first day of class.

 - Must have a parental consent form signed if under the age of 18 (provided in course)